shadykdc/Probabilistic_Inference/README.md

 # Probabilistic_Inference

-This is just my coursework from my Intelligent Data and Probabilistic Inference course.
+This is my coursework from my Intelligent Data and Probabilistic Inference course.

 There are some data files necessary to run the code which can be found [here](https://www.doc.ic.ac.uk/~dfg/ProbabilisticInference/Coursework/).

 [Here](https://www.doc.ic.ac.uk/~dfg/ProbabilisticInference/Bayesian.html) is a link to the course material.

 ## Coursework Part 1: The Naive Bayesian Network
 Calculate joint and conditional probability tables (link matrices) and make inferences with a naive Bayesian network.